tryoxiss/11ty-test/src/specs/bonfire/recent.md

 ## Definitions

+Let the keywords that follow be case insensative unless otherwise specified.

 - Let the keywords "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" (and lowercase equivalents) be defined as specified in [RFC:2119](https://www.rfc-editor.org/rfc/rfc2119)
 - Let `incorrect` mean MUST NOT; as in, incorrect behaviour violates the standard.
 - Let `i<int>` represent 2^int-1.
 Some examples (and the important ones) are as follows;